oniani/covid-19-chatbot/README.md

 ## Future Work

-The work we would like to see in the future can include retraining the model with a different dataset, tweaking the hyperparameters, and/or applying the larger GPT-2 model (1.5B parameters).
+The work we would like to see in the future includes retraining the model with a different dataset, tweaking the hyperparameters, and/or applying the larger GPT-2 model (1.5B parameters).

 ## Developers